Verisimilitude11/Lentil-Experiment/README.md

-# Lentil-Experiment
+# Lentil Experiment
-The following research was conducted by Piyush Acharya & Rishabh Vakil in December 2021
+The preceding research was conducted by Piyush Acharya & Rishabh Vakil in December 2021

 This scientific paper answers the following question: To what extent do different concentrations of vinegar (%) affect the growth of lentil seeds over 9 days as measured by the length of the roots (mm)?